fenago/data-analysis-pandas/lab_guides/lab_11.md

 ![](./images/Figure_11.9_B16834.jpg)

-Figure 11.9 -- Example of a single tree in an isolation forest

 The average length of the path that must be traveled from the top of each tree in the forest to the leaf containing a given point is used to